Awesome

 All of the common code shared between the iOS and macOS apps and app extensions resides in the Packages folder as Swift packages.
 Originally, this common code was built as a shared framework, but now Swift packages are powerful enough to do the same.
 There are at present 5 separate libraries that are built in package form:

-- Kernel -- the C++ and Obj-C++ code that renders audio samples
+- Kernel -- the C++ and Obj-C++ code dedicated to rendering audio samples for the AUv3 component

-- KernelBridge -- a bridge to the Obj-C++ kernel for Swift code
+- KernelBridge -- a small bridge to the Obj-C++ kernel for Swift

 - ParameterAddress -- definitions of the runtime parameters that control the operation of the kernel